kianho/combine-rsgau/python-workshop-flyer/COMBINE-python-workshop-flyer.md

 student-run organisation for researchers in computational biology, bioinformatics, and related fields.

-We aim to bring together students and early career researchers from the computational and life sciences for networking, collaboration and professional development.

 For more information about COMBINE, upcoming events, or to become a volunteer, please visit our website at [combine.org.au](http://www.combine.org.au).

-If you would like to present your research (completed or work-in-progress) please email us at [combine@combine.org.au](mailto:combine@combine.org.au), our seminars provide a forum for instant feedback and is an excellent opportunity to perfect your presentation before those big conferences and completion seminars!

 We are proudly sponsored by: